gmove-io/account.tech/README.md

 1. **Multisig**: Core module managing the multisig and proposals.
 It handles the creation of multisig wallets, adding and removing members, and managing proposals for executing actions.

+2. **Account**: Handles the creation of a non-transferable account for each user to track their Multisigs.

-2. **Config**: Enables the modification of multisig settings such as member addition or removal, threshold changes and name update.
+3. **Config**: Enables the modification of multisig settings such as member addition or removal, threshold changes and name update.

-3. **Owned**: Manages access to objects owned by the multisig, allowing them to be withdrawn or borrowed through proposals.
+4. **Owned**: Manages access to objects owned by the multisig, allowing them to be withdrawn or borrowed through proposals.

-4. **Coin Operations**: Handles the merging and splitting of coins in the multisig.
+5. **Coin Operations**: Handles the merging and splitting of coins in the multisig.
 Can be used to prepare a Proposal with coins with the exact amount needed.

-5. **Transfer**: Allows the transfer of assets owned in the multisig treasury.
+6. **Transfer**: Allows the transfer of assets owned in the multisig treasury.

-6. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
+7. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
 The action can also include to borrow or withdraw objects (such as a Cap).

-7. **Upgrade**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.
+8. **Upgrade**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.

 ## Features